Digital Nomad Life in Spanish Town, Jamaica

 We asked people in Spanish Town if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Spanish Town, it's important to avoid making assumptions about local customs and traditions.
 Always ask before taking photographs of people, as it can be considered disrespectful.
 Avoid discussing sensitive topics such as politics, religion, and sexuality unless you are familiar with the person you are talking to.
 It's also considered rude to refuse food or drink when offered by a local.
 If you have dietary restrictions, explain them politely.
 Don't mimic the local accent or dialect, as it can come off as mocking.
 Public displays of affection are generally frowned upon, especially between same-sex couples due to conservative attitudes.
 Dress modestly when visiting religious sites or rural areas.
 Avoid making negative comments about the country or comparing it unfavorably to your home country.
 It's also important to respect the local pace of life, which may be slower than what you're used to.
-Lastly, remember that marijuana use, despite being commonly associated with Jamaica, is still largely illegal and its use should be avoided," explained one person living in Spanish Town, Jamaica.
+Lastly, remember that marijuana use, despite being commonly associated with Jamaica, is still largely illegal and its use should be avoided," said one person in Spanish Town.

 About the Author

-Betsy Burlingame Betsy Burlingame is one of the founders of Digital Nomad Exchange and the Founder and President of Expat Exchange.
+Betsy Burlingame is one of the founders of Digital Nomad Exchange and the Founder and President of Expat Exchange.
 She launched Expat Exchange in 1997 as her Master's thesis project at NYU.
 Prior to Expat Exchange and Digital Nomad Exchange, Betsy worked at AT&T in International and Mass Market Marketing.
 She graduated from Ohio Wesleyan University with a BA in International Business and German.

 Some of Betsy's articles include 12 Best Places to Live in Portugal, 7 Best Places to Live in Panama and 12 Things to Know Before Moving to the Dominican Republic.
 Betsy loves to travel and spend time with her family.
 Connect with Betsy on LinkedIn.